ariasarch/MPS_1.0.0/README.md

 #### Step 2c: Motion Correction
 - Keep motion estimation on "frame" (default)
-- This is the longest step - expect 3x your video size in RAM usage
+- This is one of the longer steps — expect 3x your video size in RAM usage.
+For very large datasets, Step 7e (spatial update) may take comparable or longer time.
 - The algorithm uses recursive estimation with phase correlation

 #### Step 2d: Quality Control